Centennial Hall and Hoffman Center

 The challenge for St. Mark’s School of Texas was strengthening the school’s existing aesthetic while creating a genuine but altogether new campus icon.
 The project involved the demolition of three smaller buildings and construction of two large ones.
 In addition to providing bigger classrooms, departmental consolidation, and extensive improvements to campus circulation and open spaces, the vision was to establish a strong central quadrangle, and, to position the larger of the new buildings, Centennial Hall, as architectural icon that would exude a sense of the school’s heritage in spite of its newness.

-Centerbrook, which collaborated on the project with The Beck Group of Dallas, received a Design Award from AIA Connecticut.
+Centerbrook collaborated on the project with The Beck Group of Dallas.

 “The new buildings look as if they were here first and the others followed.” - Leonard Riggs, Jr., trustee of the school

 "I wish I could find words adequate to describe how pleased we are with our new buildings.
 They are perfect." - Suzanne Townsend, Director of Finance and Administration